kamiyaa/joshuto/docs/configuration/keymap.toml.md

  - `mkdir`: create a new directory (usually used as `:mkdir `)
  - `cut_files`: store selected files (or current file if none were selected) to be moved later
  - `copy_files`: store selected files (or current file if none were selected) to be copied later
+ - `symlink_files`: store selected files (or current file if none were selected) to be symlinked later
  - `paste_files`: move/copy files stored from a previous `cut_files` or `copy_files` command
  - `delete_files`: delete selected files (or current file if none were selected).
+    - `--foreground=true`: will delete files in the foreground
     - will ***permanently*** delete files if `use_trash` is `false` in [joshuto.toml](https://github.com/kamiyaa/joshuto)/wiki/Configuration#joshutotoml)
     - if `use_trash` is `true`, this might cause issues with deleting files